Dad charged with murder after 3-month-old baby found dead in woods by Yankee Stadium

 The NYPD said that emergency workers responded to the area – close to a transitional housing shelter where she lived with her parents – but the infant was pronounced dead at the scene.

-The little girl’s father Damion Comager, 23, was arrested and charged with murder and concealment of a corpse on Monday night, police said.
+Genevieve’s father Damion Comager, 23, was arrested and charged with murder and concealment of a corpse on Monday night, police said.

-Genevieve’s 20-year-old mother Ivana Paolozzi was also arrested and hit with charges of concealment of a corpse and obstructing governmental administration.
+Her 20-year-old mother Ivana Paolozzi was also arrested and hit with charges of concealment of a corpse and obstructing governmental administration.

 Officials are yet to confirm how and when the little girl died.